zoonalink/IGP-5/literature/Peis-2020-actigraphicDepressedInpatients.md

 - A total of 23 subjects diagnosed with depressive disorders participated in the study.
 - The sample comprised Caucasian individuals admitted to the acute psychiatric ward at Hospital Rey Juan Carlos.
-- Demographic and clinical characteristics were analyzed using SPSS.
+- Demographic and clinical characteristics were analysed using SPSS.

 **Actigraphy Data**

-- Activity-related variables, namely 'Activity Time' and 'Rest Time', were summarized at four clinically meaningful times over the admission based on Progress Towards Discharge (PTD) values.
+- Activity-related variables, namely 'Activity Time' and 'Rest Time', were summarised at four clinically meaningful times over the admission based on Progress Towards Discharge (PTD) values.
 - Overall, motor activity levels increased over the admission, as depicted in Figure 2.

-**Hierarchical Generalized Linear Model (HGLM)**
+**Hierarchical Generalised Linear Model (HGLM)**

-- The mean distribution of the linear function mapping PTD against normalized 'Activity Time' indicated a positive slope, suggesting an increase in overall physical activity levels during the admission.
+- The mean distribution of the linear function mapping PTD against normalised 'Activity Time' indicated a positive slope, suggesting an increase in overall physical activity levels during the admission.

 **Hierarchical Gaussian Process (HGP) Regression**